This post may contain affiliate links, please review my disclosure policy.

 This is such a pretty gray/earthy green, and it looks a little different on every project we use it for.
 We used it on our dining room accent wall, our son’s dresser, and our downstairs bathroom vanity.
 I adore it every single time!

-White Wash Pickling (both Minwax and Varathane have a version)
+White Wash (both Minwax and Varathane have a version)

-I have to include this first, because I use it on almost everything we stain!
+I have to include this first, because I use it on almost everything we stain.
 We use pine on all of our DIYs, and white washing is usually my first step before applying a darker wood stain.
-This helps to give our DIYs character and a certain weathered look that wouldn’t be possible without it!
+This helps to take the yellow out of and give a weathered look to the wood.